hbctraining/spatial_nanocourse/lessons/visum_hd.md

 To perform accurate annotation of cell types, we must also take into consideration that our 16 um spots may contain one or more cells each.
 The method [Robust Cell Type Deconvolution](https://www.nature.com/articles/s41587-021-00830-w) (RCTD) has been shown to accurately annotate spatial data from a variety of technologies while taking into consideration that a single spot may exhibit multiple cell type profiles.

-RCTD takes an scRNA-seq dataset as a reference and a spatial dataset as a query.
-For a reference, we use a subsampled version of the mouse scRNA-seq dataset from the Allen Brain Atlas.
+RCTD takes a cell-type-annotated scRNA-seq dataset as a reference and a spatial dataset as a query.
+For our reference, we use a subsampled version of the mouse scRNA-seq dataset from the Allen Brain Atlas.
 We use our cortex Seurat object as the spatial query.
 As an overview, the process is as follows:
 1) sketch and process the spatial query dataset
 2) load and format the scRNA reference dataset